About the Medicare IVIG Access Demonstration Project

 Extension of the Medicare IVIG Demonstration Project

 On September 28, 2017, Congress passed legislation extending the Medicare IVIG Demonstration through 2020, which was then signed into law by President Trump.
-This demonstration project is now set to run through December 31, 2020, or until allocated funds are spent, whichever comes first.
+This demonstration project is now set to end on December 31, 2020, if no action is taken by Congress.

 The Centers for Medicare and Medicaid Services (CMS) continues to accept new demonstration project applicants on a rolling basis and will continue to do so until the demonstration reaches its statutory limit on enrollment and/or funding.
-IDF is also maintaining a dialogue with CMS and will keep the PI community up to date on information as it becomes available.
+IDF is also advocating for an increase or elimination of this enrollment cap to allow more PI community members access to the benefit.